moorepants/learn-multibody-dynamics/loads.rst

 Couple
 ======

-A *couple* is a set of bound vectors with zero resultant.
+A set of bound vectors with a resultant equal to zero is called a *couple*.
 A couple can have as many vectors as desired or needed with a minimum number being two, such that :math:`\bar{R}=0`.
 A couple composed of two vectors is called a *simple couple*.

+.. todo:: add figure with three sketches of couples

 The *torque* of a couple is the moment of the couple about a point.
 Because the resultant of a couple is zero, the torque of a couple is the same about all